-- iii) Credits awarded for courses completed at other universities and/or schools within this University are included for purposes of calculating progression. - iv) A student returning to the second year of study will be allowed to register for courses from the following year of study, but no student may be registered for courses making up a total of more than 201 credits for the particular year without permission of the Head of School. - A student in her/his third year of study will be allowed to register for courses from the following year of study, but no student may be registered for courses making up a total of more than 189 credits for the particular year without permission of the Head of School.
+- iii) A student returning to the second year of study will be allowed to register for courses from the following year of study, but no student may be registered for courses making up a total of more than 201 credits for the particular year without permission of the Head of School. - iv) A student in her/his third year of study will be allowed to register for courses from the following year of study, but no student may be registered for courses making up a total of more than 189 credits for the particular year without permission of the Head of School.